 And for you and me?

-Our research shows that it could be the source of a $6.9 trillion cash injection for the American people.
+Our research shows that it could be the source of a $6.9 trillion cash injection for the American people through the markets.

 That’s why Popular Mechanics.com said that Operation Motherlode has ignited a modern-day gold rush.